All Episodes

 I won't repeat them here now.

-He's now close to finalizing a rule that's going to allow the president's team to move to dismiss the articles in the Senate after the evidence has been presented.
+Now, good thing that Senate Majority Leader McConnell, he's now close to finalizing a rule that's going to allow the president's team to move to dismiss the articles in the Senate after the evidence has been presented.

 It's kind of a safety valve in case the Democrats try to drag out the trial for weeks.

-And oh, we'll stop the trial now and uh we'll wait and go back to it in June.
+And oh, we'll stop the trial now and we'll wait and go back to it in June.

 No, the president has a right to a speedy trial here.